hai-vr/documentation/docs/products/animator-as-code/functions/modular-avatar.md

 #### Parameters

 - `MaAc ImportParameters(VRCExpressionParameters parameters)` <br/>
 Import parameters from an existing VRCExpressionParameters asset.
+If the object already contains a ModularAvatarParameters component: The first invocation of this function, or NewParameter function, whichever happens first, will wipe all existing parameters from that component.

 - `MaacParameter<float> NewParameter(MaacParameterType parameterType, string parameter)` <br/>
 Declare a new parameter of the given type.
 If you use Animator As Code, you can reuse the parameters using the other `NewParameter` method overloads or the `NewBoolToFloatParameter` method.
 Function calls on the resulting objects will affect all parameters of that group.
+If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.

 - `MaacParameter<float> NewParameter(AacFlFloatParameter aacParameter)` <br/>
 Declare a new Float parameter, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
+If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.

 - `MaacParameter<int> NewParameter(AacFlIntParameter aacParameter)` <br/>
 Declare a new Int parameter, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
+If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.

 - `MaacParameter<bool> NewParameter(AacFlBoolParameter aacParameter)` <br/>
 Declare a new Bool parameter, by default saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
+If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.

 - `MaacParameter<bool> NewBoolToFloatParameter(AacFlFloatParameter aacParameter)` <br/>
 Declare a new Bool parameter, acknowledging that the animator has exposed it as a Float.
 By default it is saved and synced.
 This creates a ModularAvatarParameters on the targeted object if it doesn't already exist.
+If the object already contains a ModularAvatarParameters component: The first invocation of this function, or ImportParameters function, whichever happens first, will wipe all existing parameters from that component.

 #### Parameter groups